zype/zype.github.io/api_docs/redemption_codes.md

-video_id        | Query for a redemption code by video id string | String playlist_id        | Query for a redemption code by playlist id string | String plan_id        | Query for a redemption code by plan id string | String transaction_id        | Query for a redemption code by transaction id string | String transaction_id        | Query for a redemption code by transaction id string | String created_at | Filter the records returned by created date.
+video_id        | Query for a redemption code by video id string | String playlist_id        | Query for a redemption code by playlist id string | String plan_id        | Query for a redemption code by plan id string | String pass_plan_id        | Query for a redemption code by pass plan id string | String transaction_id        | Query for a redemption code by transaction id string | String transaction_id        | Query for a redemption code by transaction id string | String created_at | Filter the records returned by created date.
 You can use greater than or less than filters by adding a suffix: '.gt', '.gte', '.lt', 'lte'.
 Example: created_at.gte=2015-01-01 | Date